zpl-c/zpl/README.md

 <sub>
 :white_check_mark: - compiles/runs without any errors.
-:ballot_box_with_check: - compiles with limited features only.
+:ballot_box_with_check: - compiles with limited features only.\*
 :grey_question: - not tested.
 :red_circle: - compilation/runtime faults.
 </sub>

+- \*This platform's support is unfinished and might lack some features or degree of functionality compared to fully supported platforms.
+See [Platform Debt](.github/platform_debt.md) to find out which features are missing out for your platform.

 ## Who uses this library?